hmrc/help-to-save-frontend/README.md

 ## Testing
 Selenium system tests are distinguished from unit tests by having `SeleniumSystemTest` in the relevant runner name.
 Note that you will need to download Selenium drivers from http://docs.seleniumhq.org/download/.
+The exact version of a driver to be downloaded will depend on the version of the corresponding browser - the versions of the driver and browser must be compatible.
 Mac users will have to rename the downloaded 'chromedriver' file to 'chromedriver_mac'.

 The unit tests can be run by running
 ```